Owen Magee

 Brigadier Denis Owen Anthony Magee (26 March 1925 – 14 May 2007) was a brigadier in the Australian Army.
 A graduate of the Royal Military College, Duntroon, and the University of Western Australia, he served in the Second World War, Korean War and Vietnam War.
 He was involved in the construction of the rocket range at Woomera, the British nuclear weapon tests site at Maralinga, the Snowy Mountains Scheme, the Lavarack Barracks and the Oakey Army Aviation Centre.
-After retiring from the Army in 1970, he served as Director of the Sydney Cove Redevelopment Authority until 1985.
+After retiring from the army in 1970, he served as Director of the Sydney Cove Redevelopment Authority until 1985.

 Early life

 Denis Owen Anthony Magee was born in Wickepin, Western Australia, on 25 March 1925.
 His father, John, won the Distinguished Conduct Medal in World War I. Magee was educated at Aquinas College, Perth, and entered the Royal Military College, Duntroon, in 1943.
 He played Australian football on the college team.

-Australian Army
+Military career

 Owing to the ongoing Second World War, Magee's class was commissioned early; he graduated from Duntroon 17th in the class of 1945, and was commissioned as a temporary lieutenant in the Australian Staff Corps and the Second Australian Imperial Force (AIF) on 13 December 1944. with the AIF service number WX41897.
 His rank became substantive on 30 June 1945.
 He was initially assigned to the School of Military Engineering until 9 May 1945, and then was a platoon commander at the Jungle Warfare Centre at Canungra, Queensland.

 Magee was posted to the 6th Division, and went to New Guinea on 26 August 1945, soon after the war ended.
 He served for brief periods of time with the 8th Field Company, 2/2nd Field Company, 6th Army Troops Company and 4th Field Company.

 In March 1946, the Army sent Magee to the University of Western Australia to complete his Bachelor of Engineering degree in civil engineering.
 He was promoted to the rank of captain on 13 December 1948, graduated in 1949, and was posted to Western Command.
 He was transferred to the 1st Field Squadron on 14 January 1950, and the 7th Field Squadron on 1 December.
 In March 1950 he completed the Junior Officers' Course.

 On 29 June 1951, Magee departed Sydney bound for Iwakuni, Japan, where he joined the British Commonwealth Occupation Force (BCOF) Engineer Regiment.
 On 5 July 1952, during the Korean War, he assumed command of the Royal Australian Engineers detachment in Korea.
 On 15 November 1952, he became Deputy Commander, Royal Engineers (DCRE).

 Returning to Australia in January 1952, Magee became CRE Western Command in January 1953, with the temporary rank of major from 7 February.
 He married Beverly Joan Prior in St Mary's Cathedral, Perth, on 27 June 1953.
 They had two children, Thomas Anthony John and Jeremy Owen.
 He completed the Field Officers' Tactics Course in June and July 1954.